Select your cookie preferences

 aws ssm start-session \ --target i-02573cafcfEXAMPLE \ --document-name AWS-StartPortForwardingSession \ --parameters '{"portNumber":["80"], "localPortNumber":["56789"]}'

-For an example of specifying a Session Manager session document in an IAM policy, see Quickstart end user policies for Session Manager.
+For an example of how to specify a Session Manager session document in an IAM policy, see Quickstart end user policies for Session Manager.

-To start a session using SSH, configuration steps must be completed on both the target managed node and the user's local machine.
+To start a session using SSH, you must complete configuration steps on the target managed node and the user's local machine.
 For information, see (Optional) Allow and control permissions for SSH connections through Session Manager.